Hendrina Power Station

-Pullens’hope Power Station in Mpumalanga, South Africa, is one of South Africa's oldest operating power stations.
+Hendrina Power Station in Mpumalanga, South Africa, is one of South Africa's oldest operating power stations.

 History

 Hendrina Power Station came into operation between June 1970 and December 1976.
 Between 1995 and 1997 half of Hendrina's 10 units were refurbished and the other half between 1999 and 2001.

 Power generation

 The coal-burning station contains ten AEG Kanis 200MW units with a total installed capacity on 2,000MW.
 Design efficiency at turbine MCR (Maximum Continuous Rating) is 34.20%.
 Hendrina, which is the only 10-unit power generating station in South Africa, is the world's largest AEG Kanis turbine installation.